sherwinzxw/australian-spatial-data/README.md

 * You can find the map preview at [here](https://github.com/sherwinzxw/australian-spatial-data/blob/master/data/spatial_data/states/vic/topojson/simplified/POA_2021_VIC_GDA2020.json)
 * Due to BING map area code support and data rendering size issues, only a few Postal Areas map previews are enabled.

+### About the ABS Postal Areas boundary data
+The Postal Areas boundary data is encoded with Australian postal code as the row key, and this row key has not been associated with any Austrlian states or territories.
+As a result, I have apply grouping transformation to the postal codes according to the postcode ranges defined by the [Australia Post](https://www.auspost.com.au).

 ## Author
 Xinwei (Sherwin) Zhao